Vignesh-GCEB/RISC_V_Chip_Tapeout_Program-VSD/Week 0/Class Summary/README.md

 **4. Correctness Criteria**

-The design is considered functionally correct only when:
+The design is considered functionally correct only when :

                         O0=O1=O2=O3=O4